instructor-ai/instructor/docs/blog/posts/validation-part1.md

 from typing import Annotated
 from pydantic.functional_validators import AfterValidator

 class UserMessage(BaseModel):
+    message: Annotated[
-    message: Annotated[str, AfterValidator(llm_validator("don't say objectionable things"))]
+        str, AfterValidator(llm_validator("don't say objectionable things"))
+    ]

 try:
+    UserMessage(
-    UserMessage(message="Violence is always acceptable, as long as we silence the witness") except ValidationError as e:
+        message="Violence is always acceptable, as long as we silence the witness" ) except ValidationError as e:
     print(e)
+    """
+    1 validation error for UserMessage
+    message
+      Assertion failed, The statement promotes violence, which is objectionable. [type=assertion_error, input_value='Violence is always accep... we silence the witness', input_type=str]
+        For further information visit https://errors.pydantic.dev/2.6/v/assertion_error
+    """
 ```

 This produces the following error message as seen below